GDoux/Perroquet-Subtitles-for-VLC/README.md

 6) If you are stuck, click on `Help!`

 * Notes:
-    * files like "MOVIE_FILE[ANY_CHARACTERS].perroquet.srt" are also accepted but you may have to deactivate the sub tracks in VLC interface.
+    * Files like "MOVIE_FILE[ANY_CHARACTERS].perroquet.srt" are also accepted but you may have to deactivate the sub tracks in VLC interface.
-    * you can use the `Tab`, `Shift+Tab` and `Enter` to navigate within the Perroquet Subtitles for VLC window*
+    * You can use the `Tab`, `Shift+Tab` and `Enter` to navigate within the Perroquet Subtitles for VLC window*

 ## Help